Dating with a Purpose: Praying and Planning for Relational Success

 8 Marks of a True Friend

-In a world where people count friends by the hundreds on social media, one may want to consider how you can determine whether someone is indeed a true friend.
-There are many kinds of friendships, colleagues, and acquaintances, but not all friends are the kind of friends that one would want to keep close or allow into your deepest confidence.
+In a world where people count friends by the hundreds on social media, one may want to consider how to determine whether someone is indeed a true friend.
+There are many kinds of friendships, colleagues, and acquaintances, but not all friends are the kind one would want to keep close or allow into their deepest confidence.
 So how does one recognize a true friend?
+Newport Beach Christian Counseling offers guidance on building meaningful, authentic friendships rooted in trust, faith, and mutual support.

 8 Signs of a True Friend